Jerzy Vetulani: Social background

 His father, Adam Vetulani, came from Sanok, and was a professor at the Jagiellonian University, head of the Department of Canon Law; the son of Roman Vetulani and Elżbieta née Kunachowicz (who came from an impoverished landowning family).
-He had daugher Kristine (born 1924), Jerzy's older sister.
+He had daughter Kristine (born 1924), Jerzy's older sister.
 Jerzy Vetulani's mother, Irena Vetulani née Latinik, was a biologist and researcher at the Department of Comparative Anatomy at the Jagiellonian University, daughter of Franciszek Latinik, Polish Army General; and Helena née Stiasny-Strzelbicka.
 Jerzy Vetulani's uncles were: Kazimierz, Zygmunt and Tadeusz Vetulani, his closest aunt was Maria Vetulani (“Maryla”; 1895–1945), a bank clerk; his further aunts were Zofia, Maria and Cecylia Vetulani; his paternal cousins were Witold de Nisau, Wanda and Zygmunt Vetulani, and his maternal cousins were Irena and Andrzej Popiel, and Janusz and Jerzy Rieger.